MarsBaboon/MarsBaboon/README.md

 - 👋 Hi, I’m @MarsBaboon
-- 👀 I’m interested in programming, game development and pixel art.
+- 👀 I’m interested in programming, game development and pixel art
-- 🌱 I’m currently learning everything that takes my breath away in the world of IT and design.
+- 🌱 I’m currently learning everything that takes my breath away in the world of IT and design
-- 💞️ I’m looking to collaborate on cool creators from the world of IT and design.
+- 💞️ I’m looking to collaborate on cool creators from the world of IT and design
 - 📫 How to reach me: mars.baboon@gmail.com

 <!---